 Located in Lao Cai, this Vietnamese treasure is name the ‘roof of Indochina’.
 A pyramid sculpture sits at the top of the 10,311 foot peak (3,143 meters) that aims to pierce the sky with its tip.
 You can make this trip an overnighter but is typically done in three days and two nights.

 The tallest peak of the once known French Indochina trifecta (Laos, Vietnam and Cambodia), has become a rite of passage for the younger generation of the country.
 To reach the summit and hug the pyramid monument concretes your place in Vietnamese society.
 This is a good trip to hire a guide for due to being known for its tumultuous weather conditions.
-This peak is one of the only places that Southeast Asians can see snow.
+This peak is one of the only places to climb in Southeast Asia where you can see snow.

 The best and most unique action sports and adventure events